 Eastern Star Church has made a momentous, heartfelt decision for spiritual renewal as important as any decision ever made in the life of the church.
-As part of an expression of our gratitude for 31 years of service at Eastern Star Church, we are presenting the gift of a sabbatical to Pastor Jeffrey A. Johnson, Sr., and Lady Sharon A. Johnson.
+As part of an expression of our gratitude for 31 years of service at Eastern Star Church, we are presenting the gift of a sabbatical to Senior Pastor Jeffrey A. Johnson, Sr., and Lady Sharon A. Johnson.

 A pastoral sabbatical is an extended period of time when a pastor pulls away from the day-to-day practices of ministry to focus on their spiritual development and return with renewed energy for ministry.
 The sabbatical will start in June 2021, and we are in the planning stages to ensure that biblical principles, prayer, thought and careful planning makes this decision a blessing to everyone involved.